davidxk/vimconf/README.md

 * Code folding support for 10+ languages

 ### Included Plugins
-All of the plugins included here rank top 40 in downloads.
+All of the plugins included here rank top 40 in downloads on [vim.org](vim.org).
 These plugins make your coding experience more seamless and comfortable.

 * [a.vim](https://github.com/vim-scripts/a.vim)
 * [emmet-vim](https://github.com/mattn/emmet-vim)